moosylog/galactic/README.md

 ## ⚡ Why Most Typing Practice Fails

-You don’t get faster by typing random, boring sentences.
+You don’t get faster by typing random, passive sentences.
+Motor learning science shows that typing speed plateaus are rooted in weak **bigrams**—the specific key-to-key transitions where your muscle memory hesitates.

-Real speed comes from pushing your limits in a "flow state" and actively fixing **bigrams**—the key-to-key transitions your fingers stumble on.

-- Slow transitions = lost speed
-- Unnoticed bad habits = permanent plateaus
-- Repetition without pressure = wasted effort
+- **The Plateau:** Standard, consequence-free practice allows typists to gloss over their mistakes, reinforcing bad habits and capping their speed.
+- **The Transition Tax:** A poorly optimized finger transition costs milliseconds per keystroke, cumulatively destroying your overall Words Per Minute (WPM).
+- **The Passive Trap:** Rote repetition without active cognitive engagement yields poor retention in muscle memory correction.

 ---

 ## 🧠 What This Game Actually Trains

-Galactic Keystroke wraps a high-end diagnostic tool inside an arcade shooter.
+Galactic Keystroke wraps a high-end, data-driven diagnostic tool inside an arcade shooter.
+By utilizing **error-driven learning** and **gamified consequence**, it accelerates skill acquisition.

-- **The Swarm** pushes your raw WPM, accuracy, and flow state to the absolute limit.
+- **The Swarm** pushes your raw WPM and forces you to process visual information at the absolute limit of your cognitive latency.
-- **The Bosses** analyze your mistakes.
-Make a typo during a boss fight, and it will immediately *abduct those specific keys from your ship*.
+- **The Bosses** analyze your mistakes in real time.
+Make a typo during a boss fight, and it will immediately *abduct those specific physical keys from your ship*.
-- **The Rescue** forces you to drill the exact bigrams you just failed under pressure to win your keys back.
+- **The Rescue** forces you to engage in **active recall**.
+You must flawlessly drill the exact bigrams you just failed under pressure, breaking down bad habits in a matter of sessions.

-You are not just typing—you are **rewiring muscle memory under fire**.
+You are not just typing—you are **rewiring your neural pathways under fire**.

 ---